6 Simple Content Styling Tricks That Increase CTR and Conversions

 Optimizing it to deliver results is even harder.

-On one side, you have made your keyword research, wrote your article, got the desired volume of words, selected your title, description, and everything SEO-related.
+On one side, you’ve done your keyword research, written your article, hit the word count you were aiming for, and sorted out your title, description and everything else SEO-related.

-Even if you are not promoting anything, a well-structured article will make your readers’ lives easier, they will spend more time on your page and this will improve your website’s bounce rate (good for SEO).
+Even if you are not promoting anything, a well-structured article makes your readers’ lives easier and keeps them on the page longer.

-So how to increase CTR (Click-through Rate) without much effort?
+So how do you increase CTR (click-through rate) without much effort?

 Here are a few tips you can apply in your next post and see the results right away.